KEYFIAI/KIPS/KIPS/kip-1.md

 ### Overview
 <!--This is a high level overview of *how* the KIP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->
-We will implement the following: A BEP20 Token Contract for KEYFI.
-Either Burn or Stake 1m KEYFI on Ethereum.
-List 200,000 KEYFI tokens on PancakeSwap.
-Deploy a KEYFI Rewards contract for Liquidity Providers and other staking rewards and allocate 800,000 KEYFI for community reewards.
+We will implement the following:
+* A BEP20 Token Contract for KEYFI.
+* Either Burn or Stake 1m KEYFI on Ethereum (TBD in a proposal if this one is passed.
+* * Deploy a KEYFI Rewards contract for Liquidity Providers and other staking rewards and allocate 800,000 KEYFI for community reewards.
+* * Allocate 200,000 KEYFI for KeyFi treasury and development fund.

 ### Rationale
 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose to implement the change in this way, what were the considerations and trade-offs.
 The rationale fleshes out what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->